4 of our favourite Peak District Waterfalls

 Lumsdale Valley Falls walking route

 This easy 2.5 km walk is a great way to immerse yourself in nature and see the falls.
-This route begins at Matlock Green and then follows the Bently Brook through woodland to Lumsdale falls.
+This route begins at Matlock Green and follows the Bently Brook through woodland to Lumsdale Falls.
 As you pass through the gorge, you’ll pass the historical mill ruins, waterwheels, and mill ponds.
 This walk is less busy than many other waterfalls in the Peak District, but we promise this adds to its natural charm!
-You can follow the entire route here.

 Parking for Lumsdale Valley Falls

-Parking near here can be tricky, but at Highfields School in Lumsdale, there is parking outside which is just a short walk to the valley footpath.
+Parking near here can be tricky, but at Highfields School in Lumsdale, there is parking outside, which is just a short walk to the valley footpath.

-Pubs and restaurants near to Lumsdale Valley Falls
+Pubs and restaurants near Lumsdale Valley Falls

 The Waterfall Swallet, Peak District